Our 2017 Mt Zion Excavation Season Has Begun!

 July 8-20 (2nd Session)

+Those interested in participating in 2018 will find information posted here on September 1st.
 We ask that participants stay for a minimum of two weeks digging, and we encourage everyone to join us for the interim week as well.
-Many of our participants stay for four or five weeks, at a reduced cost as explained below.
+Many of our participants stay for four or five weeks.

 We dig Sunday through Thursday (6 am to 1 pm) on our dig weeks with Friday and Saturdays off, so there is plenty of time to explore Jerusalem or take day trips to other sites.
 During the interim week participants will attend free lectures and tour the country with our staff, from the Galilee to the Dead Sea.
 The tours are priced at cost and there is no dig fee during the interim week.